 External channels are also pivotal to success.
 Social media platforms are among the top three most valuable technology tools in the real estate industry.
-Showing homeowners holding the keys to their new home on Instagram, using Facebook Live to give their Facebook friends a quick tour of their latest listing, or run a contest to give away some movie tickets or a fruit basket are prime examples of incorporating social media into real estate lead generation.
+Showing homeowners holding the keys to their new home on Instagram, using Facebook Live to give their Facebook friends a quick tour of their latest listing, or running a contest to give away some movie tickets or a fruit basket are prime examples of incorporating social media into real estate lead generation.
 It’s also an excellent use case for real estate marketing automation.

 These strategies are innate to those who operate best on the interpersonal communication level.
 But what happens next?
 How do you increase your number of transactions?

 The answer is a proper use of automation in marketing and lead management.

 When a lead hits your IDX site, social media, or web lead generation site, you should have that person’s information within seconds.
 Never allow more than two searches before a lead capture form requires at least a name and email to continue.
 If possible, get the phone number so you can initiate SMS or a phone call follow up as well.

-Once you have the contact information, your real estate marketing automation software can send a friendly introduction email to the clients so that client and agent connection can begin sooner rather than later.
+Once you have the contact information, your real estate marketing automation software can send a friendly introduction email to the clients so that client/agent connection can begin sooner rather than later.
 Ensure the agent’s contact information, logo, and team or business info is clearly displayed, and send a call-to-action either in the first email response or the second.

 The real estate prospect should remain in an automated nurture campaign of some kind until the agent has had a chance to place that client in a “bucket,” which should determine what kind of long-term follow up is needed if any.
-The prospect may be is a prequalified buyer who is currently looking for an agent and has a down payment ready to go -- but you’ll never know without rapid follow up.
+The prospect may be a prequalified buyer who is currently looking for an agent and has a down payment ready to go -- but you’ll never know without rapid follow up.